-Prosecutions should only be initiated where there is sufficient admissible, relevant, and reliable evidence that indicates that the law has been violated.
+Prosecutions should only be initiated/continued where there is sufficient admissible, relevant, and reliable evidence that indicates that the law has been violated.
 When deciding whether to pursue prosecution of an employer, it is helpful to have the following items on file:

-- The signed and dated inspector's report noting relevant legislation filed within the time prescribed by law - Discussion of how the evidence supports the finding - " The date of any offense(s) - " Copies of any complaints - " Copies of all correspondence between inspectorate and employer (notes of telephone calls, copies of emails, etc.) - " Calculation of any unpaid wages
+- " The signed and dated inspector's report noting relevant legislation filed within the time prescribed by Sections 20(2) of the Child Labor (Prohibition and Regulation) Act - Discussion of how the evidence supports the finding - " The date of any offense(s) - " Copies of any complaints - " Copies of all correspondence between inspectorate and employer (notes of telephone calls, copies of emails, etc.) - " Calculation of any unpaid wages